cmudig/draco2/docs/facts/intro.md

 ## Draco has a Generic Specification Format

 The constraint solver Clingo reasons about the facts that describe a visualization.
-The specific format we use to describe facts to the solver is as a _function_ of the name `property` or `attribute`.
+The specific format we use to describe facts to the solver is as a _function_ of the name `entity` or `attribute`.

-### Properties
+### Entities

-Properties describe what properties exist on an object.
-If a property has no parents, we use a special object `root`.
-For example, `property(view,root,v1).` says that there is a view v1 on the root.
+Entities describe objects.
+The facts `entity` describes what other entities are associates with an entity.
+If a entity has no parents, we use a special identifier `root`.
+For example, `entity(view,root,v1).` says that there is a view v1 on the root.

 ### Attributes

-Attribute facts specify properties of objects.
-For example, the number of rows in the dataset in this function form is `attribute(number_rows,root,42).` (read as _the number of rows (on the root object) is 42_).
-Property names can be tuples, which allow us to distinguish the same property that exists on different objects.
+Attribute facts specify properties of entities.
+For example, the number of rows in the dataset in this function form is `attribute(number_rows,root,42).` (read as _the number of rows (on the root entity) is 42_).
+Attribute names can be tuples, which allow us to distinguish the same attribute that exists on different entities.
 For example `attribute((field,type),f1,number).` specifies the type of a field (here `f1`) while `attribute((mark,type),m1,bar).` specifies the mark type (here of `m1`).

 ## Draco's Specification Format for Visualizations